learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/higher-order-functions.md

 fn x = ceiling (negate (tan (cos (max 50 x))))
 ```

-We can't just get rid of the `x` on both right right sides.
+We can't just get rid of the `x` on both right sides.
 The `x` in the function body has parentheses after it.
 `cos (max 50)` wouldn't make sense.
 You can't get the cosine of a function.